UC Vaccination Policy - COVID-19 Booster Eligibility (1/20/22)

 Once you receive your COVID-19 vaccine, please upload it into the Medical Clearances section on the Ashe Center Patient Portal.

-Vaccines at The Ashe Center
+Required COVID-19 Boosters are available at The Ashe Center

 COVID-19 Vaccine FAQs